-If you were born with thin, fine hair, you're probably well versed in the pros and cons.
+If you were born with thin or fine hair, you're probably well versed in the pros and cons.
 On the one hand, you have less hair to style and shorter drying times.
 But, on the other hand, thin hair may lack volume and become greasy very quickly.
 Luckily, there are ways you can adequately care for thin hair to help you achieve all of your healthy hair goals and keep your locks happy and luscious.

 What is fine hair?

-To determine if you have fine hair, a simple hair test can give you the answer.
+A simple hair test can give you the answer.
 Pluck a single strand from your head and rub it between your fingers; if the strand is hard to see or if you cannot feel it - you have fine hair.

 How is fine hair different from thin hair?

 "Fine" hair refers to the thickness of your hair strands, whereas "thin" hair references the density of the hair follicles or how close each individual strand is to one another.
 You can have fine, thick hair or thin, coarse hair.

 From the types of hair care products you use to daily habits to avoid, we have everything you need to know about taking care of your fine hair.

 Use volumizing shampoo and conditioner that can also stimulate your scalp.

 Using the right shampoo and conditioner can stimulate your hair follicle to produce thicker, denser hair and add to the volume.
 Check these links for a volumizing treatment shampoo and a volumizing treatment conditioner.